ByteWelder/Decktility/docs/assembling.md

 There rest of the power is connected now.
 The switch powers on the Arduino, while the Arduino powers the FET, which powers the rest of the devices.

+The power wiring on the Pi is done directly on the black pin header near the PCB.
+I start by adding some solder to the base of the relevant pins, before adding the wiring.
+Make sure the wiring is attached properly, because you don't want it to come loose and create a short-circuit.

 ![general power wiring schematic](pics/wiring-03-power.png)

 ### Wiring step 4: Arduino